Our Story

 The world got a bit lonely after COVID and pubs & bars have really struggled since.

-I like to think this game is a tiny rebellion against all of that.
+This game is a chicken-fuelled rebellion against all of that.

 Since the first Chicken was chased we've seen thousands of "Rushers" go outside, make new friends and, in a surprising number of cases, find love.